edsonayllon/Minimal-Trading-App-ETH-ZRX/README.md

 ## Running Frontend Client

 This app requires metamask.
-ZRX testnet tokens can be generated using ETH testnet tokens.
+A test network can be used (optional).

 1. Set Metamask network to a testnetwork (here Kovan will be used)
 2. Acquire testnet tokens (One Kovan faucet found at https://faucet.kovan.network/)